 “Actually, she has two pieces of good news.
 Both of which she is completely ignoring.”

 “Charlie, fess up!”
 Georgia grabbed both my wrists and stared at me.
 A loud sigh escaped and I stuck my tongue out at Dom.

 “Asher asked me to Hogsmeade next weekend.”
-Georgia squealed loudly, and all attention in the common room got drawn back to the three of us.
+Georgia squealed loudly, and I dropped my head into my hands.